 You will meet many people involved in caring for your child before and during the catheterization.
 A cardiac anesthesiologist will meet you and talk about how your child will be kept comfortable during the procedure.

-The anesthesiologist will be in charge of getting your child to sleep and keeping her from feeling any pain during the procedure.
+The anesthesiologist will be in charge of getting your child to sleep and keeping them from feeling any pain during the procedure.

 You also will meet the doctor who will be performing the procedure and inserting your child's catheter.
 The doctor and a nurse practitioner will explain the procedure, the risks and the benefits of the procedure to you before it starts.

-You may be asked if you want to come into the catheterization lab with your child to be present as she falls asleep.
+You may be asked if you want to come into the catheterization lab with your child to be present as they fall asleep.

 You will be given a pager so you can be paged with updates and notified when the catheterization is over.

 What happens during the procedure?